 Alexis Madrigal is a journalist in Oakland, California.
-He's a staff at The Atlantic.
+He's a staff writer at The Atlantic.
 Previously, he was the editor-in-chief of Fusion and and a staff writer at Wired.
-He's a visiting scholar the Information School at UC Berkeley.
+He's a visiting scholar at the Information School at UC Berkeley.

 He's been a visiting scholar a UC Berkeley's Center for the Study of Technology, Science, and Medicine and an affiliate with Harvard's Berkman Klein Center for Internet & Society.